Eight swans killed with air gun in Somerset

 One surviving swan was found and is being treated at the charity's centre.

-The Burnham Area Rescue Boat was called to help rescue it.'Such cruelty'
+The Burnham Area Rescue Boat was called to help rescue it.

 The spokeswoman for the East Huntspill rescue centre said X-rays had shown the swans were shot with airgun pellets.
 All had been shot in the head, she said.

 Pauline Kidner, founder of Secret World, said: "It is hard to believe why anyone would do such a callous thing.

 "A lot of swans foraging on crops can cause a lot of damage, but there is no excuse for such cruelty.

 "What makes matters worse is that some of the swans may well have been ones that we worked so hard to save from the ice over the Christmas period."